dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 `All the way manual testing is pretty time consuming, to follow all the steps/cycle discussed above, we may need a couple of minutes.`

+- Manual Testing of all workflows, all fields, all negative scenarios is time and money consuming
+- It is difficult to test for multi-lingual sites manually
+- Manual Testing can become boring and hence error-prone.

 ### Automated testing process/steps
 `We can write code, directly call the function with different positive and negative input values, and test functionality/function in a fraction of the moment.`

+- Automation increases the speed of test execution
+- Automation helps increase Test Coverage
+- Automation does not require human intervention.
+You can run automated test unattended (overnight)

 1.5.
 Codebase to develope
 ---------------------